 Search engines monitor social media mentions and engagement, so these influence rankings.
 And social media can be used to promote blog posts.
 But there’s a much bigger picture.
 Discovering where your buyer personas are hanging out online, then engaging with these people, without “selling”, builds real relationships.
 Nothing beats good old-fashioned word-of-mouth advertising, and content marketing allows you to turn it on and off like a faucet.

 Old school SEO was convenient, and for the most part simple, even if it was risky and expensive.
 Business owners handed over fistfuls of money and let the gurus practice their mysterious art.
 If the ranking and traffic reports showed an upward trend, it was assumed they were doing their job.
 And then Google introduced their algorithm counter measures.

 Many business owners are upset by the shift from rented content to owned media.
 Others have embraced the new direction enthusiastically.
 There are definite advantages:

-The question of the hour: Do you believe that in 2014 we must publish or perish, creating regular “epic” (significantly better than anything your competition is putting out) content in order to survive and build your brand online?
-If you’re skeptical, you will never “buy in”, investing the money or time required to get fully behind content creation and social engagement the way you need to.
-Buying into your content asset is much like deciding to build a house.
-You have to be all in.
-A half finished home isn’t going to benefit anyone.
+The question of the hour: Do you believe that in 2014 we must publish or perish, creating regular “epic” (the best article on the Internet for the keywords and topic) content in order to survive and build your brand online?
+If you’re skeptical, you will never "buy in", investing the money or time required to get fully behind content creation and social engagement the way you need to.

 We're all content developers and media companies now, like it or not.
 We must "out content" our competition to win and hold market share.
 Ridiculously valuable, relevant content has become today's marketing currency.

 Are you embracing "owned media/content", or still struggling with it?
 Do you miss the good old days when marketing meant buying ads, and creating the content was a media company's problem?

 Do you believe you may benefit from some one-on-one help with your website and content strategy?
 A free 20 minute coaching call could be a game changer.